Hemanth509h/Student-Records/replit.md

 ## Overview

-This is a Flask-based web application for managing student records with a PostgreSQL database backend.
+This is a Flask-based web application for managing student records with a SQLite database backend.
 The system provides a platform for storing, retrieving, querying, and analyzing student data with a clean, modern interface.

-## Recent Changes (October 15, 2025)
+## Recent Changes (November 6, 2025)

-- **Database Schema Cleanup**: Simplified from 35+ tables to only 2 essential tables (users and students)
+- **Database Migration**: Successfully migrated from PostgreSQL to SQLite for simplified deployment
+- **Models Updated**: Converted PostgreSQL ARRAY types to JSON for SQLite compatibility
-- **Models Simplified**: Removed all unused models, keeping only User and Student
+- **Dependencies Cleaned**: Removed psycopg2-binary and PostgreSQL-specific dependencies
-- **create_tables.py Updated**: Simplified initialization script for the streamlined schema
+- **Database File**: Using `students.db` as the local SQLite database
 - **Migration Completed**: Successfully migrated from Replit Agent to standard Replit environment
+- **Sample Data**: Populated with 5000+ student records and multiple user accounts

 ## User Preferences